💡 Good to know: Want to measure the impact of your product finder on e.g. sales and conversion? Then check out this tutorial.

 1. Go to the Analytics section.

-2. On the Conversation tab, you will see statistics on behavior within the selected time period:
+2. In the Conversation tab, you will see statistics on behavior within the selected time period:

 Below we discuss what this data shows about your product finder and your customers.